DenisBuserski/Git/README.md

     ```
     ![gc-27-4](git-commands/gc-27-4.png)

-28. What if we don't have the repository on our machine?
+28. What if you don't have the repository on your machine?
-    Create a new folder on you Desktop named "Projects", right click on it "Open Git Bash Here".
+    Create a new folder on your Desktop named "Projects", right click on it "Open Git Bash here".
     ```
     git clone [URL]
     ```